Economy of Belarus: Employment

 As of 2024, 4.1 million people were employed in Belarus, representing 43.7% of the total population or 84% of those at working age.
 Of this total, roughly one million worked in Minsk, 650 thousand in Minsk region, and around half a million in each of the other five regions.

 By sector

 As of 2024, the government directly employed 38.6% of the workforce, with an overwhelming majority of workers in the energy, mining, healthcare, and education sectors employed by the state.
-In contrast, workers in the real estate, retail, and information technology sectors are primarily employed by private owners.
+Workers in the real estate, retail, and information technology sectors are primarily employed by private owners.